egor-demidov/libgran/README.md

 - Force functor container
 - Step handler
 - Granular system
+-
 ### Force functor container

 A force functor container is an object that contains instances of all force models that are used in the simulation.
-The choice of which force models to use is made statically in the list of force models is provided in template arguments to the force functor container.
+The choice of which force models to use is made statically and the list of force models is provided in template arguments to the force functor container.
 It is a good practice to create aliases to the force models and the force container types that will be used in the simulation at the start of the driver program to improve code readability later on.
 For example, the code snippet below creates an alias to a force functor container with a frictional contact force model and Van der Walls